photo credit

 Snowplow Tracker

 You can now use our new live snowplow tracker map that will show you where City snowplows are in real-time.
 During snow events, you can type your address into the search bar to see if our plows have cleared your area yet.
 You can also zoom in and out on the map to see if the plows have cleared the route you're planning to take.
-If you see no plows, then it either means we haven't deployed any yet or we are in the process of turning on the live feature.
+If you see no plows, that either means we haven't deployed any yet or we are in the process of turning on the live feature.
 If you have questions about the snowplow tracker, please call 303-658-2501.

 Find out where we plow!